Group sues Trump administration for withholding information on mining decision

 Twin Metals CEO Kelly Osborne had said the Trump decision to open up the area for mining was “very good news for us and for the communities in northeastern Minnesota who look forward to the hundreds of jobs and major economic development this mine will bring.”

-Reporting by Valerie Volcovici; Editing by Phil Berlowitz
+Reporting by Valerie Volcovici; Editing by Phil Berlowitz and Lisa Shumaker